jiangxinyang227/few_shot_learning/README.md

 * paper: Siamese Neural Networks for One-shot Image Recognition

-#### data
+#### ARSC data set
-* the data from Amazon Review Data Set
+* the data from Amazon Review Data Set, arranged by Alibaba Group
 * citation: ***Image-based recommendations on styles and substitutes J. McAuley, C. Targett, J. Shi, A. van den Hengel SIGIR, 2015***
-* link: you can download data from
+* citation: ***Mo Yu, Xiaoxiao Guo, Jinfeng Yi, Shiyu Chang, Saloni Potdar, Yu Cheng, Gerald Tesauro, Haoyu Wang, and Bowen Zhou.
+2018.
+Diverse few-shot text classification with multiple metrics***

 #### note

-* You can only use 5-way, and if you need to use other way, you can modify the data_helper.py file.
+* You can only use 2-way, and if you need to use other way, you can modify the data_helper.py file.
 * Shot should not be more than 10, because there are few comments under some categories.
-* a smaller data set is provided here, you can get the larger data set from: ***链接：https://pan.baidu.com/s/1b3JDjrRXgdOL0NKjX-QHbQ
-提取码：2ieu***